Big Rigs: Over the Road Racing: Legacy

 Jason Schreier, writing for Kotaku in 2012, opined that the humorous video accompanying Navarro's Big Rigs review "immortalized" the game.
 A satirical review on Angry Video Game Nerd significantly contributed to the game's popularity.
 Big Rigs has attracted a cult following, with yourewinner.com forming a dedicated fansite.
 David Houghton of GamesRadar attributed the game's notoriety to its bugs, saying that, otherwise, "Big Rigs would simply be an unremarkable, long-forgotten racing also-ran, rather than the festival of hilarity it currently stands as".
 Titov went on to work for Riot Games on League of Legends before releasing The War Z in December 2012.
 In September 2008, he stated that he was still in possession of the source code for Big Rigs and Eternity, but could not release the former because the game was still owned by Stellar Stone and GameMill.

 The NYU Game Center exhibited Big Rigs as part of its Bad Is Beautiful: An Exhibition Exploring Fascinatingly Bad Games at the NYU Game Center in April 2012.
 In January 2015, Navarro performed a speedrun of the game for the Awesome Games Done Quick charity event.
 The English test of the 2022 Polish Matura featured an excerpt from a Big Rigs review.

 Margarite Entertainment announced a re-release for Steam in March 2025, claiming to have acquired the game alongside several other older titles.
-The company is associated with the Hong Kong investment company ACG+ Capital, and Big Rigs is its only announced game.
+The company is associated with the Hong Kong investment company ACG+ Capital, and Big Rigs was its only announced game.
 The re-release was published on April 8, 2025, with the 1.0 patch that makes the opponent move.
 Achievements were added through the external "Winner Wizard" application.